Clara Oswald: Television

-In "Twice Upon a Time", the Doctor encounters Testimony, a futuristic organisation who use time travel to copy people's memories at the moment of death and install them in sentient glass avatars.
-At the end of an adventure, an avatar of Bill Potts restores the Doctor's memories of Clara with a mental image of her telling him not to forget her again.
+In "Twice Upon a Time", the Doctor encounters Testimony, a futuristic organisation which copies people's memories at the moment of death and installs them in sentient avatars.
+An avatar of the Doctor's companion Bill Potts (Pearl Mackie) restores his memories of Clara; he sees a mental image of her telling him not to forget her again.

-In the 60th anniversary special story "The Giggle", the Toymaker depicts Clara as a marionette alongside Amy Pond and Bill Potts, taunting the Fourteenth Doctor by reminding him of companions who died while travelling with him and also caused Donna to decide to stop travelling in time and space before returning home.
+In the 60th anniversary special episode "The Giggle", the Toymaker depicts Clara as a marionette alongside Amy and Bill, taunting the Fourteenth Doctor by reminding him of companions who died while travelling with him.